daveabrock/daveabrock.github.io/_posts/2023-04-23-compress-images-in-github-using-imgbot.markdown

 ## Download Imgbot

 To get started, you'll need to head over to the Imgbot site to download the bot to your GitHub account.
 After you pick a plan (free for public open-source repos!) you'll need GitHub to give Imgbot access to your single repository (or all of them).
-Once that is installed, Imgbot will create a branch for you and publish a pull request that you can view and then merge, if it's too your liking.
+Once that is installed, Imgbot will create a branch for you and publish a pull request that you can view and then merge, if it's to your liking.

 For me, I was able to save about 18% (some were already compressed):